philippgoehl/bachelor-praktikum/theory/federated-learning.md

 > “Data is the new oil.”
 > It’s valuable — but just like crude oil, it must be refined before it can be truly useful.

+Federated Learning (FL) is a distributed ML approach where model training happens where the data resides (e.g., phones, hospitals, edge devices).
+Instead of uploading raw data to a central server, participating clients compute local model updates and send only metadata (e.g., gradients or weights) to a coordinating server, which aggregates them into a new global model and broadcasts it back for the next training round.

 ## The Challenge of Classic Machine Learning

 Traditional (centralized) `Machine Learning` relies on collecting and storing all data in one place — typically on powerful servers or in the cloud.